Head of Department

 Before joining King’s in September 2006, John taught on the Hansard Scholars Programme at the London School of Economics and Political Science and in the Department of Politics at Queen Mary, University of London.
 He has also worked in the practical world of policy and politics at the Institute of Economic Affairs and as an assistant to Simon Hughes MP.
 John has a first class degree in Public Policy and a PhD in Political Science from Goldsmiths College, University of London.

-John is Book Review Editor of the journal Economic Affairs.
-He is also Series Editor of a multi-volume collection, Major Conservative and Libertarian Thinkers, published by Continuum (hardback 2009 – 2011; paperback 2013).
-He serves on the Academic Advisory Council of the Institute of Economic Affairs and on the Editorial Advisory Board of the Routledge book series Annals of Bioethics.
+John is Series Editor of a multi-volume collection, Major Conservative and Libertarian Thinkers, published by Continuum (hardback 2009 – 2011; paperback 2013).
+He serves on the Academic Advisory Council of the Institute of Economic Affairs, on the Editorial Advisory Board of the Routledge book series Annals of Bioethics and on the Editorial Board of Economic Affairs.

 John currently has a full complement of research students and therefore he is unable to consider new applications for doctoral research supervision at the present time.